suyashmishra20003/angular_concepts/Angular_Notes/10_Directives.md

 - You need to conditionally display one of several mutually exclusive elements in your template.
 - Using a chain of *ngIf directives would result in less readable or repetitive code.

+## Hooks for directives
+Directives share some of the lifecycle hooks that components use, but they do not have view-related hooks like ngAfterViewInit, since they don't manage templates or child views.

+### Hooks Specific to Components Only:
+ngAfterContentInit, ngAfterContentChecked, ngAfterViewInit, ngAfterViewChecked are related to content projection and view initialization.
+Since directives don't have templates or projected content, these hooks don't apply to them.

+### Directives lifecycle hooks include:
+- ngOnChanges (when inputs change),
+- ngOnInit (called after directive initialization),
+- ngDoCheck (for custom change detection),
+- ngOnDestroy (for cleanup).